1997–98 Port Vale F.C. season: Finances

 The club's shirt sponsors were Tunstall Assurance.

 Cup competitions

 In the FA Cup, Vale faced a trip to Highbury to face Arsenal.
-Rudge's "Valiants" battled to a goalless draw with Arsène Wenger's "Gunners", to take the Londoners back to Burslem.
+Rudge's "Valiants" battled to a goalless draw with the "Gunners" to take the Londoners back to Burslem; manager Arsène Wenger remarked that it was "amazing how teams who do not do especially well in their own league suddenly become monsters".
 Again goalless, Dennis Bergkamp scored in the tenth minute of extra time, but Wayne Corden equalized eight minutes before the full-time whistle.
 Lee Dixon missed the first penalty of the shoot-out, but Arsenal recovered to win the game 4–3 on penalties, and later went on to lift the cup.
+Rudge later told the story of the kit lady informing him the washing machine had broken down before the match and could Rudge contact the suppliers, leaving him to contemplate "I wonder if Arsene Wenger is doing this?"
+Bell said the club made a total of £300,000 from the two ties.

 In the League Cup, Second Division York City eliminated the Vale with a 3–2 aggregate victory.